AI @ Delta Air Lines

 2024 Q3

-Delta enhanced customer support with a new AI-powered inbound call system that leverages machine learning to analyze preferences and behaviors, improving customer service responsiveness.
+Delta enhanced customer support with a new AI-powered inbound call system using machine learning to personalize interactions and improve response quality.

 2024 Q2

-Delta employs AI algorithms to analyze extensive historical flight, weather, and traffic data to optimize operations continually.
+Delta leveraged AI algorithms to analyze large-scale data including historical flights, weather, and air traffic to support operational and planning improvements.

 2024 Q1